 Today’s parents are busy and have limited time.
 They expect speed and convenience.
 When You provide a simplified parent experience, families feel valued.
-In turn, they become your advocates – expressing to other families how great your centers are.
+In turn, they become your advocates – expressing to other families how great your centres are.

-2) Collect Reviews at Center Events.
+2) Collect Reviews at Centre Events.

 It can feel daunting to ask for a review.
 However, it’s less intimidating to ask for a review after you’ve provided parents with something valuable or a memorable moment they can look back on.
 If you host a Parent’s Night Out or Back-to-School Karaoke event – plan ahead.
 Make an announcement at the event, letting parents know they’ll be receiving a follow-up email or text with a link to a Facebook or Google review page.
 Plus, increase online reviews by using two-way communications to automatically send out the links.
 In my experience, parents enjoy sharing about events that bring their community together.

 Tip – Don’t forget to post the links to reviews on your website!
 Need help deciding where to place each review link?
 Learn how to easily create a landing page.
-That way, you can design a designated page on your website specifically for encouraging parents to leave online reviews, attend an event, or simply promote other marketing initiatives to grow daycare enrollment.
+That way, you can design a designated page on your website specifically for encouraging parents to leave online reviews, attend an event, or simply promote other marketing initiatives to grow daycare enrolment.

 3) Run a Text Campaign.